arielcarrera/quarkus-spring-data-integration/README.md

 In the root of the source code you can see the following projects:

  - quarkus-spring-data-jpa-extension-parent
- - - runtime
+   - runtime
- - - deployment
+   - deployment
  - samples
- - - quarkus-spring-data-jpa-integration-demo (Quarkus + Quarkus Spring Data Jpa Integration)
+   - quarkus-spring-data-jpa-integration-demo (Quarkus + Quarkus Spring Data Jpa Integration)
- - - quarkus-spring-data-jpa-api-demo (Quarkus + Quarkus Spring Data Jpa Api Extension - Panache Impl -)
+   - quarkus-spring-data-jpa-api-demo (Quarkus + Quarkus Spring Data Jpa Api Extension - Panache Impl -)
- - - spring-data-jpa-service (Springboot + Spring Data Jpa)
+   - spring-data-jpa-service (Springboot + Spring Data Jpa)

 ### quarkus-spring-data-jpa-extension-parent

 The source of the extension.
 It contains two modules: runtime and deployment like any other extension.
 In the test folder of the deployment module you can find a complete TestSuite that cover more than 300 tests.

-**Test cases serve as an example of use and testing of almost all the functions offered.**
+> **Test cases serve as an example of use and testing of almost all the functions offered.**

 ### samples

 #### quarkus-spring-data-jpa-integration-demo

 Demo project with Quarkus v1.6 and the new *Spring Data Jpa Integration* extension which allows to migrate all the services implemented in the SpringBoot project with almost no code changes! (only configuration related changes)!

-**Test cases have been restricted to only those currently supported by Quarkus (Api)**
+> **Repositories been restricted to only those currently supported by Quarkus (SD Jpa Api) to perform load tests**

 #### quarkus-spring-data-jpa-api-demo

 Demo project with de default Quarkus v1.6 with the Spring Data Jpa Api provided by Quarkus.

-**Test cases have been restricted to only those supported by this extension.**
+> **Repositories have been restricted to only those supported by this extension.**

 #### spring-data-jpa-service

 SpringBoot project with rest services using Spring Data Jpa.

-**Test cases have been restricted to only those currently supported by Quarkus (Api)**
+> **Repositories have been restricted to only those currently supported by Quarkus (SD Jpa Api) to perform load tests**

 ## Related projects